zhiyiyi/react-mui/README.md

 ## Tic-Tac-Toe

-A Tic-Tac-Toe following React official tutorial
+A Tic-Tac-Toe following React official tutorial.

 ### To play the game

-Download the code
+Download the code.

 In the project directory, you can run: